nabhakumthekar/digital-store/README.md

-## Available Scripts

-In frontend folder please run

-### `npm install`
-Install node module dependancies.

-For Docker image please execute below commands
+Steps to run code
+1. Clone project

-1. Open docker
+2. Open Docker
+3. Open termical and navigate to digital-store folder
-2. In command line run -- docker compose up --build
+4. In command line execure "docker compose up --build"
+5. UI is available at http://localhost:3000/